By using the Site, you agree to the collection and use of information in accordance with this policy.

 If a user prefers to not receive targeted advertising, he or she can opt-out of some network advertising programs that use their information.
 To do so, please visit the Digital Advertising Alliance (DAA) Opt-Out Page: http://www.aboutads.info/choices.
 Please note that even if a user chooses to remove information (opt-out), the user will still see advertisements while browsing online.
 Additionally, many network advertising programs allow users to view and manage the interest categories they have compiled from online browsing activities.
 These interest categories help determine the types of targeted advertisements that will be delivered.
 The DAA Opt-Out Page provides a tool that identifies its member companies that have Cookies on a browser and provides links to those companies.

 How We Protect Personal Information

-Under California Civil Code Sections 1798.83-1798.84, California residents are entitled to contact us to prevent disclosure of Personal Information to third parties for such third parties’ direct marketing purposes; in order to submit such a request, please contact us.
+Under California Civil Code Sections 1798.83-1798.84, California residents are entitled to contact us to access a copy of the personal information we hold about you, request their information be deleted, prevent disclosure of Personal Information to third parties for such third parties’ direct marketing purposes; in order to submit such a request, please contact us.